 “If anyone turns on our coach, I would be the first one to punch him in the mouth,” Tuck said.
 “And put that in print.
 It better not happen, I know that."

 Now ... would Victor Cruz's comments qualify as turning on Coughlin?
 You be the judge.
-Cruz openly questioned Coughlin's decision to punt on fourth-and-short with the Giants trailing 10-7 against the Kansas City Chiefs on Sunday.
+Cruz openly questioned Coughlin's decision to punt on 4th-and-short with the Giants trailing only 10-7 against the Kansas City Chiefs in Week 4.
 It was late in the third quarter, and the Giants were at their own 30-yard line.

 “I thought we should have gone for it on that fourth down,” Cruz said.
 “It’s coach’s call at the end of the day.”

 The Giants punted.
 Dexter McCluster ran the ensuing punt back for a tide-changing touchdown.
 Cruz felt that was a coaching error, even so deep in their own zone.
 He'd have gone for it.